rawleyfowler/String-Util/README.md

     print repeat('Fred', 3), "\n";

-Note that repeat() was created a long time based on a misunderstanding of how the perl operator 'x' works.
-The following command using 'x' would perform exactly the same as the above command.
+Note that `repeat()` was created a long time based on a misunderstanding of how the perl operator 'x' works.
+The following command using `x` would perform exactly the same as the above command.

     print 'Fred' x 3, "\n";